-There is an annual Maryland 4-H membership fee (contact your local 4-H office for more information).
+There is an annual Maryland 4-H club membership fee (contact your local 4-H office for more information).
 Some clubs also have annual dues to cover club expenses.
+4-H Clovers (5-7 year olds) do not have to pay Maryland 4-H membership fees, but may have to pay club dues.
 A family does not pay Maryland membership fees for more than three children.
-This state fee will be collected annually through 4-Honline.
+This state fee will be collected annually by the local Extension Office or online.
 There also may be costs for project manuals or some 4-H activities and events.
 All 4-H projects have some cost beyond the project resource book.
 For some projects, this cost may be supplies and materials that the 4-H member and family already have.
 For other projects, your child may need to buy supplies not readily available.
 Please keep the cost in mind when selecting a project(s) with your child.
 Your club leader(s) can help you select projects that interest your child, but stay within your family's budget guidelines.